ppsreejith/left-pad-clojure/README.md

 # left-pad

-A Clojure library designed to add padding ("spacing in case of string", 0s in case of numbers)
+A Clojure library designed to add left padding to a string.

 ## Usage